immewnity/qualys-tags/README.md

-# qualys-groovy
+# Groovy scripts for Qualys
-Groovy scripts for use in Qualys tagging
+This repository contains Groovy scripts for use in Qualys tagging.
+Pull requests welcome!